danog/MadelineProtoDocs/docs/API_docs/constructors/emojiURL.md

 ---
-title: emojiURL
+title: "emojiURL"
-description: An HTTP URL which can be used to automatically log in into translation platform and suggest new emoji replacements.
-The URL will be valid for 30 seconds after generation
+description: "An HTTP URL which can be used to automatically log in into translation platform and suggest new emoji replacements.
+The URL will be valid for 30 seconds after generation"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: emojiURL